-During a bowel movement, the indigestible parts of our food leave our body.
-Several parts of the end of the gastrointestinal tract control bowel movements: the and anal canal, the sphincters (circular muscles), and .
-These are embedded in the pelvic floor muscles.
+During a bowel movement, the indigestible parts of our food (called "stool" or "poo") leave our body.
+It is usually possible to control bowel movements with the help of several parts of the end of the digestive tract: the and anal canal, the sphincters (circular muscles), and .
+These parts are embedded in the pelvic floor muscles.

 Rectum and anal canal